We’re really looking forward to welcoming you back to Beamish!

 We can’t wait to see you, but if anyone in your group is feeling unwell we kindly ask that they stay at home.

-Please bring face coverings with you to wear in line with government rules.
+Please bring face coverings with you to wear in line with government guidelines.
+We encourage you to wear face coverings inside all our indoor spaces and on transport.

 Before you make your visit please contact the museum to check for the latest updates and information.